wp-plugins/cm-answers/readme.txt

 >
 > [Pro Version Detailed Features List](http://answers.cminds.com/features/)
 >
+> * [New] Private Answers - Mark answer as private so only question author can see.
+> * [New] Private Question - Send questions privately to question author.
+> * [New] Advertisements - Integration with Ad-Sense or other Ads networks.
+> * [New] Comments - GAdd comments to question or answers.
 > * [New] MicroPayment - Grant or Charge virtual currency based on use-case.
 > * [New] Comments - Ability add comments for question and for answers.
 > * [New] Multiple Attachments - Multiple attachments in questions and answers.